 - If you run a separate server and want to make the web interface available, you need to setup a VirtualHost proxy on your main apache server.
-How this is done is described in Apache 2.4 and PHP 7.4 - Add a redirect in BackupPC's apache configuration file /etc/apache2/confavailable/backuppc.conf to allow access from the local network:
+Check my guide for Debian 9 or Debian 11 how this is done. - Add a redirect in BackupPC's apache configuration file /etc/apache2/confavailable/backuppc.conf to allow access from the local network: